woojiq/nixos-config/README.md

 * Hyprland: maximized windows - bold borders or other indicator.
 * VsCode for openwrt development via ssh.
 * Setup LVM (disk).
-* Setup terminal different from wezterm (as a backup option).
+* Setup terminal different from wezterm (as a backup option, ghostty?).
-* Build Zed for Linux and try it out (intrigued):
-  * Remote development is still in alpha.

 _NOTDECL_ comment (not declaratively) means I (you) need to do this manually on fresh installation.